jrdthomas1/Project-1/README.md

 Our project focuses on the pandemic's economic impact in five states: California, Florida, Texas, Washington and New York.
 We chose these states based on their differing approaches to public health policy during the first year of the pandemic.

 #### California
   - Stay at home ordered: 03/19/20.
-Never officially lifted the order.
+Lifted 01/25/21.
+Total number of days: 312 days
-  - Banned all public gatherings
+  - Banned all public gatherings.
+Lifted 04/15/21 based on tier system.
-  - Face coverings required in public
+  - Face coverings required in public.
+Lifted 03/01/22 under certain circumstances; still required in places like public tranist, health care settings, etc.
+  -

 #### Florida
+  - Stay at home ordered: 04/03/20.
+Lifted 04/30/20, though some counties opened a couple of weeks later.
+Total number of days: 27 days.
+  - Banned public gatherings that had 10 or more people.
+Lifted ____.
+  - Face coverings never required.
+  -

 #### New York